rosscumming/SpaceX-launches/README.md

 These include:

-* Make the app responsive to work on all devices.
-Currently it's designed for desktop use.
+* Make the app more responsive to work on all devices.
+Currently it has very little/minor responsiveness - could do with more tweaks.
 * Look more into useReducer() / redux and try to implement this.
 I think this would work well with the order sorting and filtering.
 * Try making custom hooks to help keep single responsibility between functions and components.
 * Unit tests.
 Currently there are no unit tests for this application, having some tests would help prevent bugs and ensure the app works as intended.